South Africa's President Suspends Police Chief Amid Corruption Scandal - PRESS AI WORLD

 Politics

-South Africa's President Suspends Police Chief Amid Corruption Allegations
+South Africa's President Suspends Police Chief Amid Corruption Scandal

-South Africa's President Suspends Police Chief Amid Corruption Allegations
+South Africa's President Suspends Police Chief Amid Corruption Scandal

-• President Cyril Ramaphosa suspends police chief Fannie Masemola over corruption allegations.
+• South African President Cyril Ramaphosa suspends Police Chief Fannie Masemola over corruption allegations.

-• The suspension follows a controversial $21 million health contract linked to organized crime.
+• The suspension relates to a controversial $21 million health contract awarded to a company with alleged criminal links.

 SHARE THIS ARTICLE: